MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 6 Configure DNS settings in Azure.md

 18. Verify that the FQDN resolves to the IP address that you noted in the Private DNS zone.
 The ping itself will timeout because of the Windows Firewall that is enabled on the VMs.

+19. Alternatively, you can enter the command nslookup TestVM2.contoso.com and verify that you receive a successful name resolution record for VM2

 Congratulations!
 You have created a private DNS Zone, added a name resolution and auto-registration link, and tested name resolution in your configuration.